BioMedIA/dHCP-release-notes/acquire.md

 peacefully, many babies move and so all data were motion corrected, mostly using methods developed specifically for the dHCP project.
 As a result of the challenges of imaging unsedated infants we were not able to obtain high quality and complete data for every modality on every subject.
-There were 866 sessions from [INSERT FINAL NUMBER] subjects with T2w images that passed QC, then of those, [INSERT FINAL NUMBER] had fMRI data that passed QC and xxx had dMRI data that passed QC.
+There were 886 sessions from [INSERT FINAL NUMBER] subjects with T2w images that passed QC, then of those, [INSERT FINAL NUMBER] had fMRI data that passed QC and [INSERT FINAL NUMBER] had dMRI data that passed QC.
 The T1w images were not subject to the same level of systematic QC as they were not processed by pre-processing pipelines.
 Because of their lower anatomical importance, the T1w images were placed at the end of the protocol and are